The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 Status Quo Bias: We prefer things to stay the same.
 Switching feels like risk, even when staying costs more.

-Complexity Paralysis: Insurance complexity makes comparison shopping difficult.
+Complexity Paralysis: The more policies you manage, the harder it is to comparison shop.
 When things are complex, we tend to do nothing.

 Trust Illusion: “I’ve been with them for years, surely they’re giving me their best rate.”
-(Spoiler: They’re not.)
+They’re not.

 Breaking Free: Your Anti-Loyalty Tax Action Plan